-The Internet of Things also commonly known as IoT, is the network of physical objects that contain embedded technology to communicate and sense or interact with their internal states or the external environment.
-The objects can transfer data over a network without human interaction.
+The Internet of Things, commonly referred to as IoT, is the network of physical objects that contain embedded technology to communicate and sense or interact with their internal states or the external environment.
+IoT objects have the ability to transfer data over a network without human interaction.
 More simply stated, it is the concept of connecting any object to the internet and to each other.
-Essentially any object can be turned into an IoT object, from cell phones, washing machines, wearable devices, television sets, or security systems.
+Essentially any object can be turned into an IoT object, from cell phones, washing machines and wearable devices to television sets and security systems.
 The list goes on and on.

-The IoT concept has been around since the early 1980s with the invention of a Coke machine at Carnegie Melon University.
-The programmers could connect to the machine over the Internet, check the status of the machine and determine whether or not there would be a cold drink awaiting them, should they decide to make the trip down to the machine.
+The concept of IoT has been around since the early 1980s with the invention of a Coke machine at Carnegie Melon University.
+Programmers figured out how to connect the machine to the internet to check its status and determine whether or not the drink they wanted would be awaiting them, should they decide to make the trip down to the machine.
 The IoT concept was officially named in 1999 in a presentation to Proctor & Gamble by Kevin Ashton, co-founder and executive director of the Auto-ID Center at MIT.

 IDC expects U.S. IoT revenues to experience a compound annual growth rate of 16.1% over the 2015-2019 forecast period, reaching more than $357 billion in 2019, with IoT spending topping out at $1.29 trillion by 2020.

 “Arrow partners should start to learn as much as possible about IoT to be prepared for what’s ahead,” said Adam Catbagan, Arrow Manager of Technical Services.
 “IoT will provide the opportunity to expand and grow your business, and it is here today.”

 There are countless ways IoT will impact our lives in the future: